coveo/source.coveo.com/_posts/2019-02-12-people-page.md

 ![Google Drive mappings](/images/201901-people-page/mappings-google.png)

-To create this Employee page (taken from [our intranet demo](https://labs.coveodemo.com/demo-intranet)), we are using a few more tricks:
+To create the Employee page below (taken from [our intranet demo](https://labs.coveodemo.com/demo-intranet)), we are using a few more tricks:
 - GroupBy/Facets for the bar charts, with Query Event
 - Browser cache for Basic Employee info
 - Search Interface and Result templates.